Halestorm Entertainment

 high number of clichés and stereotypes about the behavior and culture of mainland Western United States members of the Church.
-Because of that, their films are mostly shown in first run movie theatres in the that region, where most US members of that church live.
+Because of that, their films are mostly shown in first run movie theatres in that region, where most US members of that church live.

 The company started with a successful first film, The Singles Ward, released in 2002.
 However, with a major box office failure in The Home Teachers it faced a declining market for explicitly Mormon-themed comedy films.
 In response, Halestorm phased out of producing explicitly LDS-based films with Church Ball sporting fewer in-jokes and named talent in an attempt to gain a wider audience.

 The company was quietly dissolved in 2020 after years of inactivity.
 Currently, Deseret Book controls most of their library.